-- Difference Between Authorized & Outstanding Shares
+Difference Between Stocks & Shares

-The terms "stocks" and "shares" often get used interchangeably -- and in most contexts, the difference between them is not significant enough to matter.
+The terms "stocks" and "shares" often get used interchangeably – and in most contexts, the difference between them is not significant enough to matter.
 If you own shares of a company, you own stock in that company, and vice versa.
 There is a difference, though, one that boils down to the general vs. the specific.

 Shares represent the individual "slices" of ownership in a company.
 Your influence as a stockholder depends on how many shares you own.
 If you own one share of XYZ Inc. stock and your neighbor owns two shares, you are both stockholders and part-owners of the company, but your neighbor owns twice as much of the company as you do.

 Types of Stocks

-Investors and financial analysts have countless ways to classify stocks -- tech stocks, financial stocks, blue-chips, growth stocks, value stocks, small-cap, large cap and many more.
+Investors and financial analysts have countless ways to classify stocks.
+Stock examples include tech stocks, financial stocks, blue-chips, growth stocks, value stocks, small-cap and large cap stocks.
 What's important to understand is that these classifications don't refer so much to the stocks themselves as to the companies that issued them.